-The trolley will replace your blue bin and it will allow paper and card, plastics, cartons, cans and mixed glass to be collected weekly from your property, alongside food waste.
+The trolley is used to collect paper and card, plastics, cartons, cans and mixed glass from your property, alongside food waste, with collections taking place each week.

 The trolley is made up of three parts: